Hauler loading curbside junk into pickup truck in a neighborhood

 Does Winston-Salem pick up electronics?

-City program details: Winston-Salem Annual Bulky Item Pick-Up runs March through September by neighborhood zone.
+City program details: Winston-Salem Annual Bulky Item Pick-Up runs March 2 through September 4, 2026 by neighborhood zone — one pass per area per year.
 Items must be at curb by 6 AM on first day of collection week.
-Residents also get 2 free landfill passes per year for bulky item disposal at Hanes Mill Road Landfill (325 W Hanes Mill Rd).
+Residents get 2 free landfill passes per year to Hanes Mill Road Landfill (325 W Hanes Mill Rd, Mon-Fri 7am-4:30pm, Sat 7am-noon).
+Without a pass, flat rate $4-$15 per load (FY26 rates effective Jan 2026).

 Dropcurb picks up electronics same-day in Winston-Salem for $99 flat — no wait, no annual limits, no restrictions.